YEOVIL TOWN 3 - 0 BRENTFORD

 The Glovers remain 7th in the table, but are level on points with Sheffield United who occupy the final play-off position.

-The home side opened the scoring just after the half-hour.
+The home side opened the scoring just after the half-hour mark.
 Kaid Mohamed's corner was headed home by defender Keith Lowe.

 The Robins doubled their lead early in the second half.
 Shaun Harrad turned and struck the ball past Michael Poke.

-Rene Howe pulled a goal back for Torquay two minutes from the end, but the hosts held on for the three points, which moves them into the automatic promotion places.
-The Gulls slip down to 16th.
+Rene Howe pulled a goal back for Torquay two minutes from the end, but the hosts held on for the three points.